Stop by our Booth # D3424

 Forging collaborations with academic institutions to propel innovation

-How platform development can maximize the chances of therapeutic success in the clinic and
+How platform development can maximize the chances of therapeutic success in the clinic and commercially

 “A Digital Twin of an Integrated Continuous Biomanufacturing (ICB) Process at Resilience”